Port of Le Havre: Statistics

 The port of Le Havre is the second commercial port in France in terms of overall tonnage after Marseille and the largest container port in the country.

 Between December 2004 and December 2005, the Port of Le Havre handled (in tons per year):

+In 2022, the port handled more than 3 million containers.
+Of the 27 tonnes of cocaine seized in France in 2022, more than two thirds came from this port.

 Marina

-Le Havre marina accepts boats 24/7 without any tidal stress.

-Nowadays it offers around 1160 mooring rings, a wedge launch and a bunkering station.
-However, several services such as electricity and water supplies are available for the users.
+The Port de Plaisance accepts boats 24/7 at all tides.
+It offers around 1160 berths, a boat launch ramp and a bunkering station.
+Several services such as electricity and water supplies are available for the users.

-Nevertheless, with more than a thousand mooring rings, Le Havre marina has underestimated its success.

-In order to deal with the increasing demand, Le Havre is planning to open a new marina: Port Vauban.
-Using the old dock present in the city centre, 500 moorings rings will be created at the beginning of 2012.

-This new port is part of a global redevelopment project of the city neighbourhood, with the creation of a commercial centre (Docks Vauban) and the Les Bains Des Docks swimming complex designed by the famous French architect Jean Nouvel.
-Moreover, the future marina will be close to the railway station and the A29 motorway and former A15, facilitating its access.
+Port Vauban is located in an old dock in the city close to the railway station, behind the Sas Quinette lock and the Pont de l'Eure bridge.
+Port Vauban is accessible at high tide after advance notice and offers about 190 berths with a minimum stay of 1 month.
+It is created as part of a redevelopment project of the neighbourhood, with the creation of a commercial centre (Docks Vauban) and the Les Bains Des Docks swimming complex designed by the famous French architect Jean Nouvel.

-Le Havre also receives famous Jacques Vabre transatlantic.
+Le Havre receives the famous Jacques Vabre transatlantic.